Park and Garden Hoboken

 In case you haven’t noticed – the old Park on Park building is in the progress of being demolished.

-Going up next is a project from Bijou Properties called 1415 Park Place.
+Going up next is a project from Bijou Properties called Park and Garden Hoboken.
 They have this to say about the new ultra-quality building to be:

 “Located at 1415 Park Avenue, Park Place is an approved twelve story, 212-unit residential and commercial development.
 Park Place will boast a rare combination of luxury amenities, New York City views, LEED-certified green design, and an absolutely prime Uptown Hoboken location.